Spiderpig86/gitta/README.md

-# 💎 Gittr
+# 💎 Gitta

 A simple CLI to generate and format your commit messages with an emoji, type, and scope.
-Gittr aims to streamline your commit messages to follow consistently with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Gitta aims to streamline your commit messages to follow consistently with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 ## ✨ Features